4bitFox/hisense_a7cc/README.md

 https://pan.baidu.com/s/1vqnu6SUCY6hBpmEdFAx4Vw?#list/path=%2F
 code: iops
 ```
-pan.baidu.com asks for chinese phone number only... :-/

-If you don't have a chinese BaiDu account, register here: https://passport.baidu.com/v2/?reg&overseas=1

-You can then log in on the same page using "已有账号？ 登录" in case it redirects you somewhere else :-)

-After that you can open the pan.baidu.com link and you are logged in.
-You need the BaiDu app to download.

 Put stock rom files on SD Card formatted as FAT32.
 There should be a folder named HNR320T_TF at the root of the SD Card which then contains the bin files.